TL;DR

 Moratorium vs. Full Medical Underwriting: A Comparison

 The main alternative to moratorium underwriting is Full Medical Underwriting (FMU).
-With FMU, you complete a detailed health questionnaire when you apply.
-You must declare your full medical history, and the insurer assesses it before your policy even starts.
+With FMU, you complete a detailed health questionnaire when you apply. you should consider whether you may need to declare your full medical history, and the insurer assesses it before your policy even starts.

 Based on your answers, they will either: